-Sub-Recipients proposed expenditures of SHSP or UASI funds to support organization activities include:
+Sub-Recipients proposed expenditures of HSGP or UASI funds to support organization activities include:

-- Program Management; - Development of whole community partnerships, through groups such as Citizen Corp Councils: - Structures and mechanisms for information sharing between the public and private sector; - Implementing models, programs, and workforce enhancement initiatives to address ideologically inspired radicalization to violence in the homeland; - Tools, resources, and activities that facilitate shared situational awareness between the public and private sectors; - Operational Support; - Utilization of standardized resource management concepts such as typing, inventorying, organizing, and tracking to facilitate the dispatch, deployment, and recovery of resources before, during, and after an incident; - Responding to an increase in the threat level under the National Terrorism Advisory System (NTAS) or needs resulting from a National Special Security Event; and - Paying salaries and benefits for personnel to serve as qualified Intelligence Analysts.
+- Program Management; - Development of whole community partnerships; - Structures and mechanisms for information sharing between the public and private sector; - Implementing models, programs, and workforce enhancement initiatives; - Tools, resources, and activities that facilitate shared situational awareness between the public and private sectors; - · Operational Support; - Utilization of standardized resource management concepts; - Responding to an increase in the threat level under the National Terrorism Advisory System (NTAS) or needs resulting from a National Special Security Event; - Reimbursement for select operational expenses associated with increased security measures at critical infrastructure sites incurred (up to 50 percent of the allocation) - Migrating online services to the ".gov" internet domain; and - Overtime for information, investigative, and intelligence sharing activities (up to 50 percent of the allocation) - Paying salaries and benefits for personnel to serve as qualified Intelligence Analysts.
 Per the Personnel Reimbursement for Intelligence Cooperation and Enhancement (PRICE) of Homeland Security Act, Pub.
 L. No. 110-412, § 2, codified in relevant part, as amended, at 6 U.S.C. § 609(a), HSGP and UASI funds may be used to hire new staff and/or contractor positions to serve as intelligence analysts to enable information/intelligence sharing capabilities, as well as support existing intelligence analysts previously covered by HSGP or UASI funding.
 See 6 U.S.C. § 609(a).
-To be hired as an intelligence analyst, staff and/or contractor personnel must meet at least one of the following criteria: - Complete training to ensure baseline proficiency in intelligence analysis and production within six months of being hired; and/or, - Previously served as an intelligence analyst for a minimum of two years either in a federal intelligence agency, the military, or state and/or local law enforcement intelligence unit.
+To be hired as an intelligence analyst, staff and/or contractor personnel must meet at least one of the following criteria: - Complete training to ensure baseline proficiency in intelligence analysis and production within six months of being hired; and/or, - Previously served as an intelligence analyst for a minimum of two years either in a federal intelligence agency, the military, or state and/or local law enforcement intelligence unit. - Hiring or maintaining staff positions/contractors/consultants at SLTT levels to deliver community preparedness training, resources and material to schools, community-based organizations, faith-based institutions and local businesses. - Hiring or maintaining staff positions/contractors/consultants to create, support and maintain CERT or Teen CERT competencies identified in the Common Competencies for state, local, and tribal Intelligence Analysts, which outlines the minimum categories of training needed for intelligence analysts.
+A certificate of completion of such training must be on file with the SAA.